 The Nuclear Age Begins

-Scientific discoveries in the late 1930s made nuclear weapons a possibility for the first time in history.
-During World War II, the United States and its allies were afraid that their enemies would develop nuclear weapons first, so in 1942 they started the Manhattan Project, a secret research effort led by the U.S. government to develop nuclear weapons.
-The creation and use of nuclear weapons ushered in the nuclear age, and growing tensions between the United States and the Soviet Union, both armed with nuclear weapons, during the Cold War made the threat of nuclear war a real possibility.
+In the late 1930s, new scientific discoveries made nuclear weapons a possibility.
+During World War II, the United States and its allies were afraid that their enemies would control nuclear weapons technology first.
+As a result, they began to produce bombs under the Manhattan Project, a secret research effort launched by the U.S. government in 1942.
+The success of the Manhattan Project and the use of nuclear weapons against Japan ushered in the nuclear age.
+In the aftermath of World War II, the growing tensions between the nuclear-armed United States and the Soviet Union during the Cold War made the threat of nuclear war a very real possibility.

 The U.S. military conducts a nuclear test at Bikini Atoll in the Marshall Islands in 1946.